FourierTransformer/ftcsv/README.md

 ## Encoding
 ### `ftcsv.encode(inputTable, delimiter[, options])`

-ftcsv can also take a lua table and turn it into a text string to be written to a file.
+`ftcsv.encode` takes in a lua table and turns it into a text string that can be written to a file.
 It has two required parameters, an inputTable and a delimiter.
 You can use it to write out a file like this:
 ```lua
 local fileOutput = ftcsv.encode(users, ",")
 local file = assert(io.open("ALLUSERS.csv", "w"))